taeefnajib/target-iceberg/README.md

-# target-icebergdb
+# target-iceberg

-`target-icebergdb` is a Singer target for icebergdb.
+`target-iceberg` is a Singer target for iceberg.

 Build with the [Meltano Target SDK](https://sdk.meltano.com).